kmels/referential-transparency/posts/2013-04-03 - Formal systems and the Brain.markdown

 And if we keep going...

+_kmels:_ OMG! :) How did you do those graphics?

+_neto:_ In Haskell, naturally!

-AAALAVERGA! :) Como hiciste estas graficas?
-En Haskell, auf jeden fal!l In fact, this system can be run to infinity to produce a snowflake.
-We could interpret the infinite application of our rule to be correspondent to a fractal, don’t you agree?
-Yes.
+In fact, this system can be run to infinity to produce a snowflake.

+_kmels:_ We could interpret the infinite application of our rule to be correspondent to a fractal, don’t you agree?

+_neto:_ Yes.
 Once again, remember that the meaning given to the system (namely the rules used to draw it) are not part of the system.
 The system is entirely typographical.

+### Peano

 Now consider this one last formal system, the natural numbers: